GabeScott/standard-works-vault/General Conference/2013 April - For Peace at Home.md

 # For Peace at Home

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2013 General Conference*

+>*One of the greatest blessings we can offer to the world is the power of a Christ-centered home where the gospel is taught, covenants are kept, and love abounds.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/04/for-peace-at-home?lang=eng)